 Are you just starting out as a coffee drinker, or do you simply not like the taste of very bitter coffee?

-You’re not alone, and there are many options out there for you to try.
-You might just like the energy coffee gives you but haven’t found one to taste.
-So what is the least bitter coffee to try?
+You're not alone, and there are many options out there for you to try!

 Best overall: Segafredo Zanetti Brillante Ground Coffee

-This would be the best one for you to start out with and most likely the one you will like best.
+This would be the best one for you to start with, and it is likely the one you will like best.

 Segafredo Zanetti Brillante Ground Coffee